-This page contains information about the Silver Cross EMS System’s EMT and Paramedic Education Program.
+This page contains information about the Silver Cross EMS System’s Paramedic Education Program.

 Anyone looking to hold a class (EMT, EMD, CE, etc) must first request permission from their EMS System utilizing the IDPH form titled EMS TRAINING PROGRAM APPLICATION.
 Send the completed form to email@example.com for review and submission to IDPH.
 IDPH will award a “site code” if approved.